ocapn/ocapn/implementation-guide/Implementation Guide.md

 ;;;    approach though so usually it is.)
 ```

 The OCapN specifications leaves what happens after messages are delivered to the implementations and offers no opinions on what system might exist.
-OCapN has its roots in systems which implement an event loop called a *vat*.
-The vat has objects spawned in it and messages sent to these objects are queued up in a FIFO, the messages a delivered one at a time to the objects.
+OCapN has its roots in systems which implement an event loop and object heap called a *vat*.
+The vat has objects spawned within it and messages sent to these objects are queued up in a FIFO, the messages a delivered one at a time to the objects.
 Vats are transactional and if an error were to occur during message delivery, the transaction would be aborted leaving the vat in the prior state.

 Often machines (virtual or otherwise) have multiple vats running on them, some implementations have their own message delivery between vats and has CapTP for messaging between machines, while others have CapTP boundaries between all vats, including those on the same machine.